basheeralhamdani/habit_tracker/issue_template.md

 - Ensure that incomplete habits are not hidden or difficult to find in the report.
 - Consider adding a summary of the user’s habit completion rate to give them an overall performance view.

-# User Story: Enable/Disable Notifications
+# User Story: For The Notifications Page

+## Enable/Disable Notifications
 **Title:**
 _As a user, I want to be able to enable or disable notifications for the app, so that I can choose whether or not to receive reminders for my habits._